mechanomi/img-mm/README.md

   time
 - [ ] Modify app display images in a form which can be submitted by selecting one
 - [ ] Modify app to calculate ranks and write to image metadata

+### Improve MVP

+- [ ] Add CLI script (using
+  [Click](https://www.palletsprojects.com/p/click/)) that opens the app in a browser window automatically
+- [ ] Add options to CLI script to control how images are loaded (passed in via STDIN, arguments, or implement our file search)

 ### Project setup